 If a couple are splitting up amicably and selling and dividing assets by agreement they often don’t see the need to get divorced immediately or to formally record the financial agreement they have reached over who keeps what.
-Sometimes that is because the couple don’t think a document is needed as things are friendly between them or because they are concerned about the cost of getting a solicitor to draw up a separation agreement.
+Sometimes that is because couples don’t think a document is needed as things are friendly between them or because they are concerned about the cost of getting solicitors to draw up separation agreements.

 Separation agreements are designed to record the agreement reached over the division of financial assets on separation and to formally agree that in any future divorce proceedings neither will bring any additional financial claims other than what was agreed at the time of the separation agreement.

 Most people don’t realise that after marriage a spouse can make claims for spousal maintenance, cash, property and pensions.
-A separation agreement sets out how assets will be divided and what, if any, future financial claims can be made.
-If direct discussions just sort out the family home and household contents and isn’t recorded then you are both vulnerable to financial claims in the future .The separation agreement is intended to give you both peace of mind so that you both know where you stand financially.
+Separation agreements sets out how assets will be divided and what, if any, future financial claims can be made.
+If direct discussions sort out the family home and household contents but the agreement isn’t recorded then you are both vulnerable to financial claims in the future.
+Separation agreements are intended to give you both peace of mind so that you both know where you stand financially.

 What happens if we don’t do a separation agreement?